Skip to main content

 Provider Support

-All provider-specific errors are normalized into unified RateLimitError and NetworkError types, ensuring consistent retry behavior across OpenAI, Anthropic, Gemini, Cohere, Mistral, Groq, and Ollama.
+All provider-specific errors are normalized into unified RateLimitError and NetworkError types, ensuring consistent retry behavior across OpenAI, Anthropic, Gemini, Cohere, Groq, and Ollama.

 Best Practices